algorandfoundation/algokit-cli/docs/features/project/deploy.md

 [algokit]
 min_version = "v{lastest_version}"

-[deploy]
+[project]

+... # project configuration and custom commands

+[project.deploy]
 command = "poetry run python -m smart_contracts deploy" environment_secrets = [
   "DEPLOYER_MNEMONIC",
 ]

-[deploy.localnet]
+[project.deploy.localnet]
 environment_secrets = []
 ```

-The `command` key under each `[deploy.{network_name}]` section should contain a string that represents the deployment command for that particular network.
-If a `command` key is not provided in a network-specific section, the command from the general `[deploy]` section will be used.
+The `command` key under each `[project.deploy.{network_name}]` section should contain a string that represents the deployment command for that particular network.
+If a `command` key is not provided in a network-specific section, the command from the general `[project.deploy]` section will be used.

 The `environment_secrets` key should contain a list of names of environment variables that should be treated as secrets.
-This can be defined in the general `[deploy]` section, as well as in the network-specific sections.
+This can be defined in the general `[project.deploy]` section, as well as in the network-specific sections.
 The environment-specific secrets will be added to the general secrets during deployment.

 The `[algokit]` section with the `min_version` key allows you to specify the minimum version of AlgoKit that the project requires.

-This way, you can define common deployment logic and environment secrets in the `[deploy]` section, and provide overrides or additions for specific environments in the `[deploy.{environment_name}]` sections.
+This way, you can define common deployment logic and environment secrets in the `[project.deploy]` section, and provide overrides or additions for specific environments in the `[project.deploy.{environment_name}]` sections.

 ## Deploying to a Specific Network